ElementsProject/lightning/doc/lightningd-config.5.md

   Disable the DNS bootstrapping mechanism to find a node by its node ID.

+* **message-padding**=*BOOL*

+  Normally `connectd` will send extra bytes to peers to make messages uniform length.
+Some implementations don't accept these extra bytes: if we can't detect them, this option sets to `false` will disable it.

 * **tor-service-password**=*PASSWORD*

   Set a Tor control password, which may be needed for *autotor:* to